All Episodes

 jordan holmes

-It's a little bit strange, isn't it?
+It's a little bit strange.

 dan friesen

-The interesting thing is you hear Wolfgang be clearly aware of what the dynamic is here, why that number was zero.
+The interesting thing is like you hear Wolfgang be clearly aware of what the dynamic is here, why that number was zero.

 And he's like, his response to it is, come on.